Trail description

 Jotka mountain lodge

-Jotka 1 – Suossjavri, Iesjavre approx. 53 km
+Jotka 1 – Suossjavri, ragis approx. 48 km

 Suossjavre mountain lodge

-SUOSSJAVRE mountain lodge is one of the old institutions on the platau and also in Finnmarksløpet.
-Here is the depot station, straw to the dogs and cold water.
-For the riders it is possible to stretch a bit down and to have something to eat.
+Suossjavre fjellstue is one of the longstanding institutions on the plateau and also a key location in the Finnmarksløpet.
+It serves as a supply station, providing straw for the dogs and cold water.
+For the mushers, there is an opportunity to rest a little and get something to eat.

-Suossjavri – Jotka 2, ragis approx. 48 km
+Suossjavri – Jotka 2 Iesjavre ca. 53 km

 Jotka mountain lodge